 The M.S. in Geosciences with thesis is typically a nonterminal degree completed by some students before seeking Ph.D. candidacy.
 All requirements for the M.S. degree must be completed within a period of three years after entry.
 There are no residence or language requirements.
 Students must successfully complete a program of 30 graduate credits, including a minimum of 18 credits in approved academic courses.
 A student must achieve a 3.0 overall grade point average in all graduate courses taken at Stony Brook to receive a degree.
 An M.S. thesis proposal of no more than two pages must be submitted to the graduate committee at the end of the first year.

-Additional information can be found in the Graduate Bulletin .
+Additional information, as well as course descriptions, can be found in the Graduate Bulletin .

 This Master’s degree program is for: